KPantelidis/PDB_DSSP_Secondary_Structure/README.md

 # PDB_DSSP_Secondary_Structure
 Handle DSSP secondary structure on a PDB file.

-You can get the DSSP columns "chain" and "secondary structure" in a two-column dataframe and then easily extract all the requested information.
+The code is in Python and Biopython package needs to be imported You can get the DSSP columns "chain" and "secondary structure" in a two-column dataframe and then easily extract all the requested information.

 ### Important: